eugenetangkj/tp/docs/DeveloperGuide.md

    1. If you have an existing `internbuddy.json` file, delete the file.
    2. Double-click InternBuddy's jar file.

-   **Expected**: InternBuddy launches with the sample internship data shown in the left UI panel.
+   **Expected**: InternBuddy launches with the sample internship data shown in the List Panel.
 There is a total of 7 internship entries.